-CBVI’s Prevention of Blindness Program works to save sight and restore vision whenever it is medically possible.
+CBVI’s Project BEST program works to save sight and restore vision whenever it is medically possible.
 Services include: mobile eye examination unit; vision screening for preschool and school-age children; monthly or semi-monthly eye screenings at more than 28 fixed sites all over the state; on-site screening at institutions and in communities; special diabetic detection and awareness programs; and other specialized eye screening programs which target historically underserved populations (i.e. minorities, the elderly, migrant farm workers, etc.)

 Studies show that 50 percent of all blindness and vision loss could have been prevented with proper eye care.
 The Commission for the Blind and Visually Impaired (CBVI) provides a wide range of services intended to save sight and restore vision whenever it is medically possible.
 These include vision screenings at schools and other institutions, a diabetic outreach program, eye-health nursing services and use of a mobile eye examination unit to help reach under-served groups such as special needs children and adults, migrant farm workers and the elderly.

 In 2012, CBVI provided free eye health services to more than 40,000 individuals.
 Approximately ten percent of the people screened had an undetected eye condition and were referred for follow-up care.
 Many of these individuals were also found to be eligible for other CBVI services.